In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Is there a temperature difference between the inside of a poultry barn and the outside environment (for example, a 2-degree C differential) that will allow operators to keep poultry confined indoors?
 (368)

-No. A slight temperature difference in and of itself is not sufficient justification to keep poultry confined indoors, because other factors, such as relative humidity, rainfall, wind velocity, presence of predators, etc., must also be considered (6.1.3, 6.7.2, and 6.13.1).
+No. A slight temperature difference in and of itself is not sufficient justification to keep poultry confined indoors, because other factors, such as relative humidity, rainfall, wind velocity, presence of predators, etc., must also be considered (Clauses 6.7.2 and 6.13.1).

 Yes.
-This is permitted if the operator can demonstrate that the layers are accessing the outdoors by the time of peak production.
-However, the rearing facility should closely match the conditions in the layer barn, including having access to an outdoor run (6.13.2 b).
-It is important to understand it is only permitted to keep the pullets indoors as an exception (i.e., when necessary for the immunization program and to ensure birds are confident in their laying sites).
+As per Clause 6.13.2 a), this is permitted if the operator can demonstrate that the layers are accessing the outdoors by the time of peak production.
+However, the rearing facility should closely match the conditions in the layer barn.
+As an exception, pullets may be kept indoors until they are fully immunized (Clause 6.13.2 b).

 Confinement – Laying period #